 Research degree students must also:

 A research degree student whilst using an international travel grant may prolong their overseas stay to include recreational travel at their own expense.
-However, the research degree student must get prior written approval of their proposed recreational travel from their Supervisor, in consultation with their school/institute.
+However, the research degree student must get prior written approval of their proposed recreational travel from their Supervisor, and complete part 2 of the International Travel grant application form.

 Research degree students cannot use the length of time spent overseas as a reason for either a scholarship or candidacy extension.

-International research degree students must ensure that if they are successful in obtaining a grant that the travel overseas does not affect their Australian visa.
-Contact the Department of Immigration for details.
+International research degree students who are successful in receiving a travel grant are responsible for ensuring that overseas travel does not affect their Australian Visa.
+If unsure, students should contact the Department of Home Affairs directly.